 The genomic and metabolomics team led by Dr. Vijay Joshi is studying the regulation of citrulline metabolism and genetic variability in the selected watermelons parental accessions.
 Using the facilities at Texas A&M AgriLife Genomics and Bioinformatics Services, the team is carrying out transcriptomic studies (RNA-Seq analysis) in sesame to understand the molecular mechanisms of drought stress tolerance.

-To develop a sustainable resistance to sugarcane aphids in sorghum, the team has initiated a collaborative project to characterize defense related genetic and metabolic cues in the founder lines using Nested Association Mapping (NAM) populations.
+To develop a sustainable resistance to sugarcane aphids in sorghum, the team has initiated a collaborative project to characterize defense-related genetic and metabolic cues in the founder lines using Nested Association Mapping (NAM) populations.

 Developing better cropping and irrigation strategies for specialty crops

-The Vegetable Physiology team led by Dr. Daniel Leskovar is credited with developing integrated strategies from transplanting to harvest of globe artichoke, a new specialty crop in Texas.
+The Vegetable Physiology team led by Dr. Daniel Leskovar is credited with developing integrated strategies from transplanting to a harvest of globe artichoke, a new specialty crop in Texas.